 From 1984 to 1986 hundreds of children and adults worked together to build a new playground and school garden in Vancouver’s densely populated West End.

 How green is your garden by Merryl Hammond

 Do you and your students know what effects pesticides have on the environment?
 Use this quick quiz.

 Ecocabins: monitoring our impact by Damian Randle

-New accomodation for school groups at the Centre for Alternative Technology in Wales enables students to estimate the impact of living on the earth for a week.
+New accommodation for school groups at the Centre for Alternative Technology in Wales enables students to estimate the impact of living on the earth for a week.